 [ITU-T H.248.66]: Contains the “Signal pause package” which is a generic package that allows the MGC to request a pause in the playout of media and later resume media flow.
 It is suited to scenarios where media playout has been initiated through the use of a H.248 Signals rather than real time media flows.
 It again is a local MG action rather than a request to a remote endpoint and the action is also triggered from a call control level stimulus.

-{Editor’s note: ITU-T H.248.88 should possibly be considered here as it relates to RTCP handling.
-The RTP pause / resume mechanism utilises RTCP so there may be a relation.}
+[ITU-T H.248.71]: Contains the "RTCP source description package" which allows the MGC to request the MG to monitor, extract and report SSRC values from RTP streams.
+Clause 8 describes how that capability might be used together with RTP stream pause and resume services.

+[ITU-T H.248.88]: Describes basically the RTCP handling by an H.248 MG in association with a particular enforced local RTP topology.
+Clause 8 provides more detailed information on this subject.

 None of the above methods match the functionality supported by [IETF STREAM PAUSE].
 [ITU-T H.248.1] and [ITU-T H.248.66] do not support user originated requests being terminated at the MG and [ITU-T H.248.9] and [ITU-T H.248.66] do not allow the pause of media streams not related to the playout of signals.

 Pause/resume relates to real time media flow.
 Therefore the resumption of media flow is based on the media at the time of the resume request rather than at the pause point.
 [ITU-T H.248.66] assumes that the playout occurs from the pause point unless another point is indicated in the resumption request.